-Google has always wanted to bring the best out of their Android OS into a phone, and I believe it’s still incomplete even with their next iteration of Pixel phones.
+Google has always wanted to bring the best out of their Android OS into a phone, and I believe it’s still incomplete even with its next iteration of Pixel phones.
 Though the Pixel 2 is a very 2016-ish phone, the big brother Pixel 2 XL is a perfect 2017 smartphones, and that’s why it made to my list of top 5 best high-end smartphones of 2017.
 The Pixel 2 XL is yet another bezel-less display smartphone which resembles the Galaxy S8 & S8 Plus.
-It runs on same flagship processor like every other high-end phone, and from the hardware perspective, it’s the same as the rest.
+It runs on the same flagship processor like every other high-end phone, and from the hardware perspective, it’s the same as the rest.

-The best part of owning a Pixel phone is because of their software.
+The best part of owning a Pixel phone is because of its software.
 It’s a Google phone, you can expect the stock UI with no or minimum bloatware.
 The Pixel 2 XL runs on Android ‘O’ out of the box, and is guaranteed to receive future updates on priority.
 Besides the stock Android, the Pixel 2 XL’s main advantage is its camera.
 It scored a record-breaking 98 on DXOMark.
 With just one camera sensor, the phone is able to produce bokeh effects using the ‘Dual Pixel’ technology inside.
 I feel owning a Pixel phone would give you more Android experience than the other smartphones.
 So, if you want to buy one, go ahead and buy now.

 Did I forgot to tell you that Pixel Smartphones costs a fortune?